YegorDB/django-channels-auth-token-middlewares/docs/base/README.md

 > Subclass of BaseAuthTokenMiddleware.

 - inner - ASGI application (like channels.auth.AuthMiddleware inner argument)
-- token_regex - token key validation regex, by default any string (".*")
+- token_regex - token key validation regex, by default any string (r".*")
 - cookie_name - name of a cookie to get token key string from